guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ### Enduser
 This is you, the internet user while browsing the web.

+Sensory inputs are part of the communication chain as well.
+Currently we don't have much control over this because information is mostly send visually.
+Seeing and reading the information on the internet.
+Interpreting texts.

 ### Interface
 The interface for the internet is often a computer, handheld or desktop.